apostrophecms/sync-content/README.md

 * You must specify either `--from` or `--to` to specify the environment to sync with, as seen in your configuration above, where `staging` is an example.
 * You may specify `--type=typename` to specify one content type only.
 This must be a piece type, and must match the `name` option of the type (**not** the module name, unless they are the same).
 * When using `--type`, you may also specify `--keep` to keep preexisting pieces whose `_id` does not appear in the synced content. **For data integrity reasons, this is not available when syncing an entire site.**
 * By default, syncing a piece type will also sync directly related documents, such as images found in that piece.
-If you do not want this, specify `--without-related`.
+If you do not want this, specify `--related=false`.
 * Actual media files, i.e. images, PDFs, etc., are always synced when using the UI.
 However on the command line you can skip this with `--skip-media`. **This will definitely result in broken images,** but is useful for quick tests.

 ### Security restrictions